likui628/sql-ex-solution/README.md

 27. [Find out the average hard disk drive capacity of PCs produced by makers who also manufacture printers.](./solutions/027.md)
 28. [Using Product table, find out the number of makers who produce only one model.](./solutions/028.md)
 29. [Under the assumption that receipts of money (inc) and payouts (out) are registered not more than once a day for each collection point [i.e. the primary key consists of (point, date)], write a query displaying cash flow data (point, date, income, expense).
 Use Income_o and Outcome_o tables.](./solutions/029.md)
+30. [Under the assumption that receipts of money (inc) and payouts (out) can be registered any number of times a day for each collection point [i.e. the code column is the primary key], display a table with one corresponding row for each operating date of each collection point.](./solutions/030.md)